CommonAccord/Site-Compliance/Doc/FoleyGRS/FCPAPolicy/Sec/Purpose.md

 3.sec=It can expose {the_Company} to massive fines and other penalties, and it can lead to prison for employees.

-4.sec=All {the_Company}'s directors, officers, and employees must be familiar with and follow each of the requirements described in {the_Company}’s Anti-Bribery and Anti-Corruption Compliance Policy (the “Policy”).
+4.sec=All {the_Company}'s directors, officers, and employees must be familiar with and follow each of the requirements described in {the_Company}’s Anti-Bribery and Anti-Corruption Compliance Policy (the “{Policy}”).

-5.sec=Agents, consultants, business partners, and any other persons or entities doing business on behalf of {the_Company} (i.e., third-party intermediaries) must also comply with this Policy.
+5.sec=Agents, consultants, business partners, and any other persons or entities doing business on behalf of {the_Company} (i.e., third-party intermediaries) must also comply with {this_Policy}.

 =[Z/para/s5]